 HerRoom: Another giant online superstore that has a great selection of nursing bras, but you’d never know it based on a quick glance through the sidebar navigation.
 (Select “more bra styles” alllllll the way down at the bottom, then pick “nursing” from the giant pop-up box of options.
 And I can’t even link directly to the category, even though there’s over 61 different offerings!)
 Again, most of these brands are available elsewhere (La Leche League, Anita, La Mystere), but HerRoom specializes in stocking or tracking down just about every size possible.
 For anyone else who finds that they’re a weird, not-found-in-nature-according-to-the-department-stores size while nursing, this is a great place to look for SOMETHING that fits, even if it’s not your ideal nursing bra style.

-GAP: For more bargain-priced bras, the Gap carries a just a few very nice, basic nursing bra styles — though only for band sizes 34 and above.
-(As a 32A wearer who regularly buys and love Gap Body bras, I cannot make any sense of that.)
-If you think you can swing a 34D or DD, you’re in luck.
-They aren’t sexy-awesome lingerie or anything, but you can get a basic smooth-cup underwire bra for under $40, or even under $30 if you catch a sale.
+GAP: For more bargain-priced bras, the Gap carries a just a few very nice, basic nursing bra styles, all in sizes XS- XL.
+They aren’t sexy-awesome lingerie or anything, but you can get a basic seamless nursing bra for under $50, or even less if you catch a sale.
 (HINT: There is almost always a damn sale.)

 Commenters, any nursing bra brands and styles that you absolutely loved?
 Splurge-worthy or bargain options?
 Shopping tips for the oddball-sized among us?